npqr/CS425/assignments/a1/README.md

 - **Maximum Clients**: Limited by system resources and thread handling capacity.
 - **Maximum Groups**: Limited by system memory.
 - **Maximum Group Members**: Limited by system memory.
-- **Message Size**: Limited to `BUFFER_SIZE` (1024 bytes).
+- **Message Size**: Limited to `BUFFER_SIZE` (1024 bytes), can be increased if required.

 ## Individual Contributions

-### Contribution of Member 1
+### Contribution of Member 1 (Khushi Gupta, 220531)
 - Designed and implemented the server architecture.
+- Implemented the core server functionality.
-- Handled user authentication and message broadcasting features.
+- Handled authentication, message broadcasting and group management.

-### Contribution of Member 2
+### Contribution of Member 2 (Nevish Pathe, 220757)
-- Implemented group management features.
-- Handled client connection and disconnection logic.
+- Handled command parsing, concurrency and thread management.

-### Contribution of Member 3
 - Conducted testing and debugging.
-- Prepared the README and documentation.
+- Prepared the README.

 ## Sources
 - Beej's Guide to Network Programming: https://beej.us/guide/bgnet/